shyanashaiskandan/shyanashaiskandan/README.md

 ### 🚀 What I'm Up To
 - 🔍 Currently seeking **Fall 2025** internships in **Software Engineering**
-- 💡 Passionate about scalable systems, intuitive UX, and thoughtful deployment
+- 💡 Enjoy building scalable systems and creating clean, user-friendly experiences
-- ✨ Always learning something new (currently into cloud infrastructure & observability)
+- ✨ Always learning—currently exploring more in cloud infrastructure and system design

 ---